 The main required documents to submit are:

-- A copy of the statement certifying the studies you will be taking place in Italy;
+- A copy of the statement certifying the studies you will be taking in Italy

-You'll just need to apply for a declaration of presence (dichiarazione di presenza) at the police headquarters (Questura) within eight days of arriving in Italy.
+You'll just need to apply for a declaration of presence (dichiarazione di presenza) at the police headquarters (Questura) within 8 days of arriving in Italy.

 Now that you know how to get a student visa for Italy, go ahead and apply for your dream Bachelor's or Master's degree.
 After being accepted by an Italian university and completing the visa application process in your home country, you can already start to pack your bags and make the travel arrangements.